 Wherever I am, I prefer to paint from life and I am inspired by painting outside (plein aire) or interiors/still life inside.
 My style might be called “painterly realism”.
 A love for travel has taken me to wonderful locations—domestic and foreign--to paint and I have a treasure of reference photos from those trips.

 Workshop teachers who have influenced me include: Ann Templeton, Gay Faulkenberry, Quang Ho, Scott Burdick, Ray Vinella, and Dick Turner.
-Most recently, I have taken advantage of Phil Starke's Easel Insights on line.
-(Use the Link tab to visit some of these artists' sites.)
 The legacies of Chase, Sargent, Sorolla, Bongart, Fechin, and scores of others live and inspire through images and the written word.
-I am a member of the following: Outdoor Painters Society, American Impressionist Society, American Women Artists, Galveston Art League.
+I am a member of the following: Outdoor Painters Society, American Impressionist Society, American Women Artists, Houston Plein Air Painters, Galveston Art League.

 Until the age of ten, I mostly lived with my grandparents.
 They were hard-working and their home was simple with little decoration and no art.
 Travel was not in the budget.
 I don’t remember drawing or having drawing tools as a child or teenager.
 I didn’t miss these things because they were never on my radar.
 The first paintings I recall were from my elementary school in Ennis, a small town near Dallas.
 Gainsborough's Blue Boy and Pinkie hung large in the front hall of the school.
 I can still see those paintings.
 They didn’t really seem to impress me at the time but I have seen them in my mind’s eye many times since I started painting.
 When I was in junior high school, the music teacher said I should take art because I couldn’t sing.
 (Still can't sing.)
 All I remember about that art class was making papier mache masks.